Project0rigin/real_time_data_harvester/README.md

 ## Installation

-Follow these steps to set up the Market Edge Scanner:
+Follow these steps to set up the Real Time Data Harvester:

 1. Clone the repository: